Silent Retreat

 Without the constant need to speak, explain, or perform, many people notice a softening: physically, emotionally, and mentally.

-You don’t come to silence to “get better.”
+You don’t come to silence to “fix” yourself.

 Why A Silent Retreat?

-Lodging at Kindred Forest, a nature-immersed retreat space just over an hour from St. Louis
+4 days, 3 nightsStay at Kindred Forest, a peaceful, nature-immersed retreat space just over an hour from St. Louis

 Sleeping Spaces

-Participants stay in shared rooms within the retreat space.
+You’ll stay in thoughtfully designed shared rooms within the retreat space.

-Each shared room includes individual sleeping areas with dividers, offering personal space while remaining part of a communal environment.
+Each room includes individual sleeping areas with dividers, offering personal space while still feeling part of a calm, communal environment.

 Bathroom Overview